 If you’re like most people, then you probably use Facebook.
-With more than 2.07 billion monthly active users, Facebook is, without a doubt, one of the most influential social platforms.
+With more than 2.07 billion monthly active users, Facebook is undoubtedly one of the most influential social platforms.
 Which means it’s also one of the best marketing platforms for businesses.
-The platform is fantastic for creating brand awareness, engaging with customers and giving the world a much better idea of your business.
+The platform is fantastic for creating brand awareness, engaging with customers, and giving the world a much better idea of your business.

 Businesses of all kinds have experienced a complete shift in recent years as they discover their clients and customers haven’t even seen their website but only their Facebook page.
-Which means social media platforms like Facebook allows you to reach people who you know are interested in what you’re offering.
+This means social media platforms like Facebook allow you to reach people who you know are interested in what you’re offering.

-It’s an invaluable tool which makes a hugely positive impact in your online campaign.
+It’s an invaluable tool that makes a hugely positive impact on your online campaign.
 That’s why you must bring together the best of SEO with your Facebook marketing.

-Your website can get found by search engines when it’s effectively using SEO strategies, but your Facebook page also needs search engine optimisation to get noticed within Facebook searches.
-Someone looking for a hairdresser in Melbourne, for example, might well perform a Facebook search first.
+Your website can get found by search engines when it’s effectively using SEO strategies, but your Facebook page also needs search engine optimization to get noticed within Facebook searches.
+For example, someone looking for a hairdresser in Melbourne might perform a Facebook search first.

 For reasons such as,